 The applicant has reduced the proposed unit count from 83 to no more than 82 units.
 The units are located on the second, third, and fourth floors.
 The applicant has stated that the third floor of the building will be a secure floor for residents with dementia.
 The revised plans show the mezzanine of the building removed and the dining rooms, kitchen and other amenity spaces relocated to the ground floor.
-The assisted living facility is accessed from the lobby area fronting the corner of Maple Avenue East and Center Street North.
+The assisted living facility is accessed from the lobby area fronting the corner of Maple Avenue East and Center Street North and from the parking garage.

 The previously proposed 83 units included 40 single bed units, 23 double bed units and 20 units that can be adapted to either single or double bed.
 The revised proffers reserve the right to modify the internal building layout during the site plan review phase provided no more than 82 units are proposed and the retail space remains separate from the assisted living facility.
+The secured third floor has 26 units for residents with dementia.